2015 Sri Lankan presidential election: Maithripala Sirisena

-In the run up to the election being called several names had been suggested for nomination as the common opposition candidate: former president Chandrika Kumaratunga, UNP leader Ranil Wickremesinghe, UNP Leadership Council Chairman Karu Jayasuriya, former Chief Justice Shirani Bandaranayake and leader of the National Movement for Social Justice Maduluwawe Sobitha Thero.
-However, on 21 November 2014, after the election had been called, Maithripala Sirisena, was revealed as the common opposition candidate by the UNP.
+In the run up to the election being called, several names had been suggested for nomination as the common opposition candidate: former president Chandrika Kumaratunga, UNP leader Ranil Wickremesinghe, UNP Leadership Council Chairman Karu Jayasuriya, former Chief Justice Shirani Bandaranayake and leader of the National Movement for Social Justice Maduluwawe Sobitha Thero.
+However, on 21 November 2014, after the election had been called, Maithripala Sirisena was revealed as the common opposition candidate by the UNP.
 Sirisena had been Minister of Health in Rajapaksa's government and general secretary of the SLFP before defecting to the opposition coalition.
 Sirisena immediately received the support of former president Chandrika Kumaratunga and several UPFA MPs that had defected alongside him (Duminda Dissanayake, M. K. D. S. Gunawardena, Wasantha Senanayake, Rajitha Senaratne, Rajiva Wijesinha).
 Sirisena and the other UPFA MPs were stripped of their ministerial positions and expelled from the SLFP.
-On 30 November minister Navin Dissanayake resigned from the UPFA government and defected to the opposition to support Sirisena.
+On 30 November, minister Navin Dissanayake resigned from the UPFA government and defected to the opposition to support Sirisena.
 Two deputy ministers, Palani Digambaran and Velusami Radhakrishnan, resigned from the UPFA government on 10 December 2014 to support Sirisena.
-Two other deputy ministers, Faiszer Musthapha and Nandimithra Ekanayake, resigned from the UPFA government, on 31 December 2014 and 1 January 2015 respectively, to support Sirisena.
+Two other deputy ministers, Faiszer Musthapha and Nandimithra Ekanayake, resigned from the UPFA government on 31 December 2014 and 1 January 2015 respectively, to support Sirisena.
 Sirisena received the support of UPFA MP Achala Jagodage on 2 January 2015.

 Sirisena pledged to abolish the executive presidency within 100 days of being elected, repeal the controversial eighteenth amendment, re-instate the seventeenth amendment and appoint UNP leader Ranil Wickremasinghe as Prime Minister.
-On 1 December 2014, Sirisena signed a memorandum of understanding (MOU) with 36 opposition parties/civic groups promising to abolish the executive presidency, hold parliamentary elections, form an all-party national government and carry out various political reforms.
-Signatories to the MOU include the UNP, Sarath Fonseka's Democratic Party, Democratic People's Front, Azath Salley's Muslim Tamil National Alliance, Free Media Movement, Federation of University Teachers Association as well as dissident groups of the LSSP and Communist Party.
-The following day the JHU announced that it would support Sirisena in the presidential election.
+On 1 December 2014, Sirisena signed a memorandum of understanding (MOU) with 36 opposition parties and civic groups promising to abolish the executive presidency, hold parliamentary elections, form an all-party national government and carry out various political reforms.
+Signatories to the MOU included the UNP, Sarath Fonseka's Democratic Party, Democratic People's Front, Azath Salley's Muslim Tamil National Alliance, Free Media Movement, Federation of University Teachers Association as well as dissident groups of the LSSP and Communist Party.
+The following day, the JHU announced that it would support Sirisena in the presidential election.
 On 30 December 2014 the Tamil National Alliance, the largest political party representing the Sri Lankan Tamil people, endorsed Sirisena.